promicroNL/events/README.md

 - [2023-08-26 Data Saturday Gothenburg 2023](2023-08-26%20Data%20Saturday%20Gothenburg%202023)
 - [2022-11-15 PASS Data Community Summit 2022](2022-11-15%20PASS%20Data%20Community%20Summit%202022)
 - [2021-11-08 PASS Data Community Summit 2021](2021-11-08%20PASS%20Data%20Community%20Summit%202021)

+## Feedback

+Your feedback is valuable to me.
+If you have any suggestions for improving the presentations or this repository, please create an issue or contact me directly.